HumanBrainProject/nmpi-job-manager-app/README.md

 ## Acknowledgments

-The current version of the application was developed as part of the EBRAINS research infrastructure, funded from the European Union’s Horizon Europe Framework Programme for Research and Innovation under Specific Grant Agreement No. xyzxyz (EBRAINS 2.0).
+The current version of the application was developed as part of the EBRAINS research infrastructure, funded from the European Union’s Horizon Europe Programme under Specific Grant Agreement No. 101147319 (EBRAINS 2.0 Project).

 Previous versions were developed in the Human Brain Project, funded from the European Union’s Horizon 2020 Framework Programme for Research and Innovation